Season Music, Songs, Photos, and More!

 Do You Hear What I Hear?
 British singer Aled Jones performs this Christmas song written at the time of the Cuban Missile Crisis in 1962 as a plea for peace.

-Scarlet Ribbons (For Her Hair) A song that has become a Christmas standard recorded by many great recording artists since it was written in 1949.
+Scarlet Ribbons (For Her Hair) A quiet song that has become a holiday season standard.
+It has been sung by many great recording artists since it was written in 1949.

 Auld Lang Syne - A young woman from Mexico famous for her YouTube music postings performs this song traditionally sung at midnight on New Year's Eve.
 It is based on an old Scottish poem, and reminds us not to forget times gone by.